crossing the threshold

 Skill and character building serve both as a self-improvement and for learning the greater context you live within.

-This course operates from integration, and a Both/And approach, which means holding paradox and complexity, not either/or thinking:
+Which means holding paradox and complexity, not either/or thinking:

 The initiated woman knows how to tend her body-mind-spirit AND understands that some healing requires more than what an individual can or should hold.